ufz/ogs/Tests/Data/Parabolic/T/BHE_1P/pipe_flow_ebhe.md

 ## Model Setup

-In this benchmark, the length of the wellbore is 30 m as shown in Figure 1 and the cold water is injected into the inlet point of the wellbore with temperature of 20°C.
+In this benchmark, the length of the wellbore is 30 m as shown in Figure 1 and the cold water is injected into the inlet point of the wellbore with the constant temperature of 20°C.
 The initial temperature of the fluid and grout in the wellbore is 20 $^{\circ}$C, and temperature of the surrounding rock is 55 $^{\circ}$C.
 The wellbore and pipe diameter are 0.28 m and 0.25826 m, respectively.
 And the flow rate is 0.0002 $m^3/s$.